The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 Heavy Rain

-This PlayStation 3 game offered multiple choices that effected the story in different ways which made for a fun interactive experience, but the well-written story was also absorbing whether it was interactive or not.
+This PlayStation 3 game offered multiple choices that affected the story in different ways which made for a fun interactive experience, but the well-written story was also absorbing whether it was interactive or not.

 The Artist